pittyh6/1_sql_excel_leetcode/3642. Find Books with Polarized Opinions/README.md

 | 18 | 4 | Ruby | 140 | 3 |
 | 19 | 5 | Sam | 80 | 1 |
 | 20 | 5 | Tara | 70 | 2 |

-session_id is the unique ID for this table.
-Each row represents a reading session where someone read a portion of a book. session_rating is on a scale of 1-5.
-Write a solution to find books that have polarized opinions - books that receive both very high ratings and very low ratings from different readers.

 A book has polarized opinions if it has at least one rating ≥ 4 and at least one rating ≤ 2 Only consider books that have at least 5 reading sessions